The Kettering Incident

 The Kettering Incident is an Australian television sci-fi drama program, first broadcast on Foxtel's Showcase channel on 4 July 2016.

-The series was created by Victoria Madden and Vincent Sheehan, and was written by Victoria Madden, Louise Fox, Cate Shortland and Andrew Knight.
-A sneak preview of the series launched at the 2015 Dark MoFo festival, with two episodes shown to select audiences at nine locations around Tasmania.
+Starring Elizabeth Debicki and Matthew Le Nevez, the series was created by Victoria Madden and Vincent Sheehan, and filmed in and around the town of Kettering and Bruny Island in Tasmania.
+The series won several awards, including the AACTA Award for Best Telefeature or Mini Series.